-When you work with a reputed website like Lessonpal, you can get a tutor to help you.
-The tutor can conduct lessons for you, offer strategies for exam preparation, and handle all your queries and doubts.
-In addition, a good tutor can help you work out a study calendar to help you prepare in the best possible way.
+When you work with qualified tutors like the ones on Lessonpal, you can get a great tutor to help you prepare for the digital SAT.
+Your tutor can help you with the entire exam, certain sections, or even specific types of questions.
+In addition, a good tutor can help you organize a study schedule to help you prepare in the best way possible.
 You can find a tutor today from Lessonpal and get started with your preparation.

-It is natural to feel tense and anxious before an important test like the SAT.
-Try to be calm and relaxed so your stress doesn’t affect your score.
+Feeling tense and anxious before an important test like the digital SAT is natural.
+When you go to take it, try to be calm and relaxed so your stress doesn’t affect your score.
 The following strategies will help you deal with stress:

 - Make a study calendar.
 Solid preparation will make you more confident.

 - Practice a lot.
-For a test like the SAT, taking practice tests will make you feel more secure and ready for the big day.
+Taking practice tests for a test like the SAT will make you feel more secure and ready for the big day.

 - Sleep well the night before the exam.
 Getting sufficient rest is crucial to be alert and sharp.

 - Eat a nutritious breakfast to give you the energy you need for the day.